When the yellow sun smiles

 I looked at him.

-It sounded plausible.
+Every single sentence sounded plausible.

 As the successor to the Left State Councillor's family.